Wealthype/smart_search/README.md

 3. To find similar products:
    - Use the search box to filter products by name or ISIN
+   - Choose a Ptf Modello or the "Any Portfolio" option to restrict results
+   - Expand **Advanced Filters** to filter by Asset Class or Private Markets if needed
-   - Select a product from the dropdown menu
+   - Select a product from the results list on the left
-   - View the selected product's details organized in categories
-   - Click "Find Similar Products" to see the 5 most similar products with their similarity scores
+   - View the selected product's details on the right and click **Find Similar Products** to see the five most similar products

 ## Data